codellm-devkit/coco-toolbox/README.md

 ## Development

-To contribute to COCO, you can clone the repository and install the development dependencies:
+To contribute to COCOA, you can clone the repository and install the development dependencies:

 ```bash
 git clone https://github.com/codellm-devkit/coco-toolbox.git